 The best ballpark in baseball is even better.
-Among the improvements fans will find at Safeco Field are new fan value options with ticketing and concessions, modifications to ballpark entry policies designed to make it quicker to get into games, expanded safety netting, and new food and beverage offering from Centerplate, the Mariners hospitality partner, and noted Seattle chef Ethan Stowell.
+Among the improvements fans will find at T-Mobile Park are new fan value options with ticketing and concessions, modifications to ballpark entry policies designed to make it quicker to get into games, expanded safety netting, and new food and beverage offering from Centerplate, the Mariners hospitality partner, and noted Seattle chef Ethan Stowell.

 Improved Fan Value

 - Deal of the Day - Each game will feature select concessions items available at a discount of up to 50% or more off the regular price.
 Items include $3 22oz Pepsi, $5 foot-long hot dogs, $4 pizza slices at select locations.
 Look for the Deal of the Day on Mariners social media and in-park announcements on game days.
 Check out the latest schedule of deals.

 - $5 and $6 12oz beer is available at select locations including The 'Pen, Good Hops and Sultan of Suds stands, Lookout Landing and Hit It Here Café.
 Keep an eye on the Beer Finder section of the MLB Ballpark app for where to find it.